Chalarangelo/30-seconds-of-code/snippets/FileDrop.md

 Renders a file drag and drop component for a single file.

 Create a ref called `dropRef` for this component.
-Initialize `state.drag` and `state.filename` to `false` and `''` respectively.
+Use the `React.useState()` hook to create the `drag` and `filename` variables, initialized to `false` and `''` respectively.
-The variables `dragCounter` and `state.drag` are used to determine if a file is being dragged, while `state.filename` is used to store the dropped file's name.
+The variables `dragCounter` and `drag` are used to determine if a file is being dragged, while `filename` is used to store the dropped file's name.

 Create the `handleDrag`, `handleDragIn`, `handleDragOut` and `handleDrop` methods to handle drag and drop functionality,  bind them to the component's context.
-Each of the methods will handle a specific event, the listeners for which are created and removed in `componentDidMount` and `componentWillUnmount` respectively.
+Each of the methods will handle a specific event, the listeners for which are created and removed in the `React.useEffect()` hook and its attached `cleanup()` method.
-`handleDrag` prevents the browser from opening the dragged file, `handleDragIn` and `handleDragOut` handle the dragged file entering and exiting the component, while `handleDrop` handles the file being dropped and passes it to `this.props.handleDrop`.
+`handleDrag` prevents the browser from opening the dragged file, `handleDragIn` and `handleDragOut` handle the dragged file entering and exiting the component, while `handleDrop` handles the file being dropped and passes it to `props.handleDrop`.
-In the `render()` method, create an appropriately styled `<div>` and use `state.drag` and `state.filename` to determine its contents and style.
+Return an appropriately styled `<div>` and use `drag` and `filename` to determine its contents and style.
 Finally, bind the `ref` of the created `<div>` to `dropRef`.